briandilley/ebs-deploy/README.md

 ### Keys and other secret information

 Keys and other secret information that should not be checked into source control can be added to the configuration file via environment variables.
-String with the format of `${VARIABLE}` will be replaced with the contents of `VARIABLE`.
+Strings with the format of `${VARIABLE}` will be replaced with the contents of `VARIABLE`.
 This is helpful for AWS access keys and passwords.

 ### Structure